romeritto/hranol/README.md

 Use this filter to remove static background.
 It averages images in the folder and then subtracts the average multiplied by *factor* from each image.
 In hranol, you can invoke this filter by using `-s[factor]` option, where *factor* is a positive floating point value.

 ### Contrast filter (Normalization)
 Filter changes the range of pixel intensity values.
-Grayscale images have their intesity values in range *[0, 255]*.
-This filter takes a range *[b, e]* and assigns a new value `In` to each pixel with intensity `I` using the following rules:
+Grayscale images have their intensity values in range *[0, 255]*.
+The filter takes a range *[b, e]* and maps it to the original *[0, 255]*.
+It assigns a new value `In` to each pixel with intensity `I` using the following rules:
 - `(I < b) -> In = 0`
 - `(I > e) -> In = 255`
 - `otherwise In = (255 * (I - b + 1)) / (e - b + 2)`